Healthy pot pie

 Preheat the oven to 450°.
 While it preheats, dice the vegetables and prep everything.
 (Once things start cooking, they come together fast.)

 Cook the crust according to manufacturer's instructions.
 (Look for 'baked shell' instructions on the box).
 When in doubt, cook in a 450°F oven for 10-12 minutes, checking on the color.
 When it is golden brown, it is done.
 Set aside.

 STEAM THE VEGETABLES (15 min)

 Put the celery, carrots, and potatoes in a wide pan with water.
-Sprinkle with ¼ tsp of the salt.
+Sprinkle with ¼ teaspoon of the salt.
 Bring to a boil, then reduce to a simmer and cover.
 Let steam for 5 minutes.
 (While they steam, start the sauce).

 Add corn and peas to the pan (adding them frozen is ok).
-Sprinkle with remaining ¼ tsp salt.
+Sprinkle with remaining ¼ teaspoon salt.
 Continue to steam, covered, until all vegetables are tender (another 5-10 minutes).
 Taste and add salt if needed.

 MAKE THE SAUCE (15 min)